SLAP: Simultaneous Localization and Planning Under Uncertainty for Physical Mobile Robots via Dynamic Replanning in Belief Space: Extended version: FIRM overview

+In this section, we briefly describe the abstract framework of Feedback-based Information RoadMap (FIRM) followed by a description of its concrete implementation in our experiments.
+We refer the reader to \cite{Ali13-IJRR,Ali11-FIRM-IROS} for more in-depth descriptions.

-FIRM is a framework designed to reduce the mentioned intractable POMDP problem to a tractable problem, by generating a representative graph (PRM: Probabilistic Roadmap Method) in the belief space.
-Similar to PRMs where the \textit{solution path} is a concatenation of local paths, in FIRM the \textit{solution policy} is a concatenation of local policies.
-Every node in an FIRM is a small region $B=\{b : \|b-\grave{b}\|\leq \epsilon\}$ around a sampled belief $ \grave{b} $.
+FIRM is a framework designed to reduce a class of intractable continuous POMDPs to tractable problems by generating a representative graph (PRM: Probabilistic Roadmap Method) in the belief space.
+Similar to PRMs \cite{Kavraki96} where the \textit{solution path} is a concatenation of local paths, in FIRM, the \textit{solution policy} is a concatenation of local policies.
+Every node in a FIRM graph is a small region $B=\{b : \|b-\grave{b}\|\leq \epsilon\}$ around a sampled belief $ \grave{b} $.
 We denote the $ i $-th node by $ B^{i} $ and the set of nodes by $ \mathbb{V}=\{B^{i} \} $.
-Each edge in an FIRM is a closed-loop local controller whose goal is to steer the belief into the target node of the edge.
-An edge controller connecting nodes $ i $ and $ j $ is denoted by $ \mu^{ij} $ and the set of edges by $ \mathbb{M}=\{\mu^{ij} \} $. \axx{A metaphor for each local controller is a ``funnel in belief space".
+Each edge in a FIRM graph is a closed-loop local controller whose goal is to steer the belief into the target node of the edge.
+An edge controller connecting nodes $ i $ and $ j $ is denoted by $ \mu^{ij} $ and the set of edges by $ \mathbb{M}=\{\mu^{ij} \} $. \axx{An analogy for each local controller is a ``funnel in belief space".
 As depicted in Fig. \ref{fig:funnel-FIRM}, each funnel steers the set of beliefs to a milestone belief.
 Further, using the slide-funnel composition, we can create sparse graphs of funnels as shown in Fig. \ref{fig:funnel-FIRM}.
-A basic instantiation of a funnel in belief space is stationary Linear Quadratic Gaussian (SLQG) controller (see Appendix C in \cite{Ali13-IJRR}) and a basic instantiation of a slide in belief space is Time-Varying Linear Quadratic Gaussian (TV-LQG) controller (see Appendix B in \cite{Ali13-IJRR}).}
+A basic instantiation of the funnel in belief space is a stationary Linear Quadratic Gaussian (SLQG) controller (see Appendix C in \cite{Ali13-IJRR}).
+A basic instantiation of the slide in belief space is a Time-Varying Linear Quadratic Gaussian (TV-LQG) controller (see Appendix B in \cite{Ali13-IJRR}).}